meilisearch/specifications/text/0033-logging.md

 typesense_1     | I20210403 01:06:33.748966    82 raft_meta.cpp:521] Loaded single stable meta, path /data/state/meta term 3 votedfor 0.0.0.0:8107:8108 time: 193
 ```

-It also gives the stack trace in case of an exception.
+It also gives the stack trace in case of exception.

 #### ElasticSearch

-Elasticsearch is arguably the most versatile search engine when it comes to logging.
+Elasticsearch is probably the most versatile search engine when it comes to logging.
 [See the documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/logging.html).

-It is possible to set a precise rolling strategy.
+It is possible to define a precise rolling log strategy.

 A rolling log strategy offers permits to: